14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/hawaiian-hibiscus-original-candle?variant=42443978309713)
     Availability: Available
     Price: $64.95 USD
-- [Mahogany Teakwood Original Candle](https://affinatiliving.com/products/mahogany-teakwood-original-candle): Mahogany Teakwood Original Candle – 10 oz Immerse yourself in the rich, sophisticated scent of our Mahogany Teakwood Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is made with a premium soy wax blend for a clean, even burn.
-The fragrance blends deep mahogany wood, smooth teakwood, and subtle hints of oak and spice to create a warm, elegant atmosphere.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for adding a refined, woodsy touch to any room.
-Burn Time – 60–70 Hours
+- [Mahogany Teakwood Original Candle](https://affinatiliving.com/products/mahogany-teakwood-original-candle): Mahogany Teakwood Original Candle – 10 oz Mahogany Teakwood is bold, rich, and refined.
+Warm woods blend with subtle spice for a confident, masculine-leaning scent.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Fresh WoodsMiddle Notes: MahoganyBase Notes: Teakwood, Musk Perfect for grounding your space with depth and warmth.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:13Z
+  Updated: 2025-12-16T13:03:41Z
   Vendor: Affinati
   Product Type:
   Availability: Available